Itai-Nelken/itai-lang/README.md

 # Itai-lang

-A custom programming language based on C, Rust, and Go.
+A custom programming language aiming at the simplicity of C with the power of C++, Rust and Go.

 The compiler currently parses only a small subset of the language and does some basic typechecking on it.\
-There is no code generator yet, but the parsed and typechecked AST can be dumped to `stdout` with the `-d` flag.
+The code generator currently generates C.\

 ## Usage